dploeger/jekyll-revealjs/README.md

 and so forth.

-Jekyll will assume, that each post has been made on the first of january, 2001 (which is of no interest for a presentation).
+Jekyll will assume that each post has been made on the first of January, 2001 (which is of no interest for a presentation).
 The additional number is for sorting purposes.
 After that comes a title to identify the specific slide (which is actually only for the presentation author, Jekyll doesn't care about it).

 ## Configuring the presentation